Lecture Notes on Modular Infinity Operads and Grothendieck-Teichmueller Theory: Lecture 3: Lego-Teichm uller theory and modular operads

 The modular operad $\bS$ is generated by a single object (our standard pair of pants) and morphisms in genus zero and one.
 It follows that one can show: \begin{prop} There is an isomorphism of profinite groups:

 \end{prop}

-The classifying space functor $B:\mathbf{Gpd}\rightarrow\mathbf{sSet}$ is homotopically fully faithful, meaning that for any two groupoids $\mathbf{C}$ and $\mathbf{D}$: Combining this with the observation that the truncation functor is part of a Quillen adjunction leads us to our final theorem of this lecture series: \begin{theorem} \cite{BR22} There is a homotopy equivalence of spaces \end{theorem} Where here, the notation $\mathbb{R}\End(-)$ denotes the derived mapping space $\map(-,-)$ and homotopy equivalences are taken in the projective model structure on $\bU$-presheaves in profinte spaces.
+The classifying space functor $B:\mathbf{Gpd}\rightarrow\mathbf{sSet}$ is homotopically fully faithful, meaning that for any two groupoids $\mathbf{C}$ and $\mathbf{D}$: Combining this with the observation that the truncation functor is part of a Quillen adjunction leads us to our final theorem of this lecture series: \begin{theorem} \cite{BR22} There is an action of the profinite group $\ns$ on the profinite modular $\infty$-operad $N\widehat{B\bS}$. \end{theorem}